-Each GEOLUT shall send alert messages to its associated MCC every 20 minutes for selected orbitography or reference beacon transmissions in the GEO satellite footprint, in accordance with document C/S T.009.
-The associated MCC shall send messages for the selected orbitography beacons to the appropriate nodal MCC, in accordance with procedures defined in document C/S A.001.
+Each GEOLUT shall send alert messages to its associated MCC every 20 minutes with the transmissions from the designated reference beacon in the GEOSAR satellite footprint, in accordance with document C/S T.009.

+For every LUT, the associated MCC shall send messages for the designated reference beacons to the appropriate nodal MCC, in accordance with procedures defined in document C/S A.001.

-Nodal MCCs shall run an automated data analysis daily and an assessment procedure on the basis of Cospas-Sarsat standard evaluation criteria.
+Every day, each nodal MCC shall run an automated data analysis and an assessment procedure on the basis of Cospas-Sarsat standard evaluation criteria.
 This assessment may result in various follow-up actions, including:

-- warnings addressed to the responsible provider or operator of a non-conforming System component, - modifications to the status statements of System components posted on the Cospas-Sarsat website, and - suppression of unreliable data from non-conforming System components.
+- warnings addressed to the responsible provider or operator of a non-conforming System component, - modifications to the status statements of System components posted on the Cospas-Sarsat website, - suppression of unreliable data from non-conforming System components.

-The performance and status of orbitography and reference beacons used for the monitoring and assessment procedure shall be periodically re-evaluated and confirmed by the Cospas-Sarsat Participants responsible for their operation.
+The performance and status of reference beacons used for the monitoring and assessment procedure shall be periodically re-evaluated and confirmed by the Cospas-Sarsat Participants responsible for their operation.